1967 Ermine White L68 Corvette Coupe w/White interior, L68 427/400hp, 4-spd. manual transmission.

 Speed warning indicator

 The car was formally owned by collector Ray Norvell, former owner of Clippinger Chevrolet.
-It was frame-off restored by Nabers Bros, but amazingly still sports its original White interior!
+It was frame-off restored by Nabers Bros, but amazingly still sports its original white interior!
 And it’s in beautiful condition!
-The ’67 big block was and remains to this day the high-water mark in Corvette styling.
+The 1967 big block Corvette was and remains to this day the high-water mark in Corvette styling.
 There wasn’t a line out of place.
 This is the Corvette for the discriminating collector who wants the ultimate in beauty and uniqueness.
+Documented with the Tank Sticker with an N.C.R.S. document validation certifying its authenticity and a Shipping Data Report.
 When nothing but the best will do!
 Stk #5990